LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/dom-and-events/events.rst

    ::

-      affect on page: adds "you rang..." to <p>
+      effect on page: adds "you rang..." to <p>
       output in console: you rang...

 .. warning::